Woidly/spellcast-solver/docs/CLI.md

 ### `solver`

+A simple CLI that allows to access solver.
-It's basically what you expected from original project - a simple solver that takes certain board position and gives you best words.
+It takes a certain board position and solves it.

 #### Arguments